Operator growth and Krylov construction in dissipative open quantum systems: Appendix: More on operator growth and dissipation

 \section{Appendix: More on operator growth and dissipation}

 In this Appendix, we show the different growth rates for different non-Hermiticity parameters.
 As explained in the main text, we have considered two kinds of Lindblad jump operators, the boundary amplitude damping ones with the corresponding coupling $\alpha$ and the boundary as well as bulk dephasing operators with the associated coupling $\gamma$.
+For the Lanczos algorithm, we show results for the following two cases, i) without considering diagonal coefficients and ii) including the diagonal coefficients.